Live from Death Row: Context

 Abu-Jamal explores many important historical events of relevance to the standing of black people in America.
-Using numerous references to law and court cases, he demonstrates that the Dred Scott ruling is still relevant to racial relations.
+Using numerous references to law and court cases, he argues that the Dred Scott ruling is still relevant to racial relations.
 He asserts that black people are still far from free, denoting Nelson Mandela's plight.
 He expresses a dislike for William Rehnquist's conservative slant and Sandra Day O'Connor's "Rehnquistian" dissent in Penry v.
 Lynaugh, allowing the execution of the intellectually disabled.
 He mocks Lewis Powell's dismissal of statistical evidence of racial discrimination in capital sentencing in McCleskey v.
 Kemp and his dissent in which he states "McCleskey's claim, taken to its logical conclusion, throws into serious question the principles that underlie our entire criminal justice system".
 He also mentions Harry Blackmun's vote in Gregg v.
 Georgia, which ruled the death penalty to be constitutional.
 Abu-Jamal notes that Blackmun changed his mind; in Callins v.
 Collins the justice stated, "from this day forward, I no longer shall tinker with the machinery of death ...
 I feel morally and intellectually obligated simply to concede that the death penalty experiment has failed".

 A former Black Panther, Abu-Jamal recalls some of his past experiences with the organization; his one-time role as bodyguard for Huey P. Newton, whom he regards as a hero; the feuding between the Newton-led West Coast members and the Eldridge Cleaver-led East Coast and, ultimately, its decline.
 He recounts his protest of a George Wallace rally with three other black teens, their subsequent beatings at the hands of white attendees, and his appeal for help to a police officer.
 The man kicked him in the face while he was on the ground.

 Abu-Jamal frequently refers to the MOVE organization, its founder John Africa, and the massacre of 11 people (5 of them children) in a bombing attack on May 13, 1985, and fire caused by the Philadelphia Police Department.
 He compares this to the Waco siege, which resulted in 82 deaths.
 He also explores the 1992 trial of Los Angeles officers for the beating of Rodney King, and riots in the city after the officers were acquitted.
 He said that he believed each of the indicted officers had their constitutional right of double jeopardy violated by being twice put on trial for the same offense.